84 Results

 -

 Spitfire Track & FieldSpecial OlympicsTrack and field offers a wide range of events: hurdles, high jump, long jump, shot put, relays, and more!
 Registration should be done online or in person through Litchfield Community Education.
 All athletes are required to fill out an application/consent form for Special Olympics MN.
 Forms can be found HERE.
 Participants must bring these forms to the first night of practice.
 Game jerseys will be provided.
-Must attend practices in order to be eligible to go to compete at State.
-Only State athletes will practice June 2, 9 & 16.
-Regional is May 10th in Cold Spring (must attend if going to State).
-State is June 20, 21 & 22 at the U of M. Athletes only go on days they are competing and must have a staff or other responsible person with to assist.Winter/Spring 2025
+Regional is May 2nd in Cold Spring.
+The inclement weather back-up location with be courts 1 & 2 and the LARC (900 N Gilman, Litchfield, MN 55355).Winter/Spring 2026 -